‘Hamas gambled with our lives’: Gazans are now daring to speak out

 Anger over aid, profiteering

 With a breakdown of law and order, organized crime is increasing and aid is looted and sold on the secondary market before many can get it.
-And there is a growing belief that Hamas not only bears responsibility for the looting and profiteering through its absence, it may be complicit or participating in it.
+And there is a growing belief that not only does Hamas bear responsibility for the looting and profiteering through its absence, but it also may be complicit or participating in it.

 “We have to buy food that was sent to Gaza as aid.
 We hear lots of rumors that this aid was stolen under the eyes of Hamas, sometimes in complicity with people from the government,” says Walid.